lxsavage/tuner1/README.md

 ## Installation

-To build and install, use `make install`
+To build and install, use `make install`.

 The program adds itself under `/usr/bin/` and creates a template config under `~/.config/tuner1/standards.txt`.

+Upgrading from a previous version is as simple as pulling the latest changes, then running `make upgrade`.

-Uninstallation is just `make uninstall`
+Uninstallation is just `make uninstall`.

 ## Usage

 - `tuner1 -ls`: List templates available
 - `tuner1 -tuning +<template name>`: Launch using a template by name
-- `tuner1 -tuning "<csv of scientific-notation note names from low to high>"`: Launch using a manually-defined CSV tuning
+- `tuner1 -tuning "<csv of scientific-notation note names from low to high>"`:
+  Launch using a manually-defined CSV tuning

 These can also be viewed by invoking `tuner1 -h`